-Owen explained that there are two paths to register an apprenticeship in the U.S.: register an apprenticeship through a state approving agency, such as Wisconsin or Minnesota; or register an apprenticeship through a state that goes directly through the U.S. Department of Labor, such as Illinois or Michigan.
-The federal executive order will create a third path to apprenticeship for employers: industry-recognized apprenticeships.
+Owen explained that the federal executive order creates a third path to apprenticeship for employers: industry-recognized apprenticeships.
+The industry-recognized programs are distinguished by less regulations and requirements for sponsors, which were a central complaint of employers across the nation that informed the order.
+The other two paths to apprenticeship are registered paths: register an apprenticeship through a state approving agency, such as Wisconsin or Minnesota; or registered an apprenticeship through a state that goes directly through the U.S. Department of Labor, such as Illinois or Michigan.